gabopython/gabopython/README.md

 # Hi there 👋

 ## About me
-I am 25 years old, I like sports, dance, technology, art, science, etc. I also like being healthy and I care about being financially well.
+I am 25 years old, I like sports, dance, technology, art, programming, science, etc. I also like being healthy and I care about being financially well.